 Is supervisor approval required at the time of application submission?
 No, you do not need submit evidence of management/supervisor approval at the time of application.
 However, once you are selected for the program, you need to provide evidence of supervisory approval or organizational support before acceptance into the program.

 When is the application due?
-The online registration application and your supporting application package are due before midnight on February 15, 2021.
-Please refer to the online application page for program details and requirements; or contact Dares Charoenphol (SES DP Operations Lead and Alumnus) at email@example.com
+The online registration application and your supporting application package are due before midnight (eastern time) on February 28, 2023.
+Please refer to the online application page for program details and requirements; or contact email@example.com

 What is the selection criteria?
 The selection panel will review the application packages and score the applicants based on how well they meet the Executive Core Qualifications and support AAGEN's mission to promote, expand and support Asian American and Pacific Islander leadership in Government.